If you don’t like tofu, you might like this Crispy Japanese Miso Tofu. Even my husband, who isn’t a big fan of tofu, enjoyed it.

 Bread the tofu by adding about 2-3 tbsps of breadcrumbs on a flat plate and coat each tofu block with the crumbs on all sides by pressing down with your fingers.
 Repeat if using more tofu blocks.
 Press down with hands to lock the crumbs into the tofu.

-Fry the tofu by heating up a non-stick frying pan with a small amount of vegetable oil.
-You don’t need much oil, about 1-2 tbsps or just enough to brush the bottom of your pan.
+Fry the tofu by heating up a non-stick frying pan with a small amount of oil.
+You don’t need much oil, about several tbsps or just enough to brush the bottom of your pan.
 Reduce the heat to medium-high.
 Fry the breaded tofu slices, about 5 minutes per side, or until crispy golden.
 Adjust the heat if need be.
 Try and not flip them too often.
 Use a metal spatula for flipping.

 Remove and slice into strips or squares, cubes or triangles.
 Serve with rice or noodles and/or vegetables of choice.
 Can serve with a dip, spicy sauce of choice or soya sauce on side.